Germany

 Germany has adjusted its transfer pricing documentation rules to meet the recommendations of the OECD BEPS Project.
 The taxpayer has to prepare documentation specific to the country and each business (local file) as well as a master file with information regarding the global business operations of the group.
 Furthermore, a so-called country-by-country reporting (CbCR) must be prepared if the group's revenues exceed EUR 750 million and has to be submitted within one year after the end of the respective business year.

-The Act addresses key contents of BEPS Action Points 8-10 (Aligning Transfer Pricing Outcomes with Value Creation).
-For example, the Act contains a comprehensive revision and new version of Section 1 of the FTA and emphasises, among other things, the substance-over-form approach envisaged by the OECD and the application of the OECD 'DEMPE' concept in the context of intangibles.
-It should be mentioned that the German tax authorities assume that the DEMPE concept also applied according to German transfer regulations prior to the implementation of the Act and that the now revised version of Section 1 FTA simply clarifies the position.
+The Act addresses key contents of BEPS action points 8-10 ("Aligning Transfer Pricing Outcomes with Value Creation").
+For example, the Act contains a comprehensive revision and new version of Section 1 of the German Foreign Taxes Act (FTA - Außensteuergesetz) and emphasizes, among other things, the substance over form approach envisaged by the OECD and the application of the OECD "DEMPE" concept in the context of intangibles.
+It should be mentioned that the German tax authorities assume that the DEMPE concept should also be applied to German transfer regulations prior to the implementation of the Act: The revised version of Section 1 FTA is only intended to clarify this.

-The Growth Opportunities Act of 27 March 2024 introduced a new Section 1 (3d) Foreign Taxes Act (FTA) and a new Section 1 (3e) FTA.
-According to Section 1 (3d) FTA, the interest deduction is to be restricted to a so-called group interest rate.
-The regulation contains a rebuttal option that requires proof that a rate calculated from the corporate group rating complies with the arm's-length principle.
+The Growth Opportunities Act (‘Wachstumschancengesetz’) of 27 March 2024 introduced a new Section 1 (3d) Foreign Taxes Act (FTA) and a new Section 1 (3e) FTA.
+According to Section 1 (3d) FTA the interest deduction is to be restricted to a so-called group interest rate.
+The regulation contains a rebuttal option that requires proof that a rate calculated from the corporate group rating complies with the arm's length principle.
 The group interest rate is the rate at which the corporate group could finance itself vis-à-vis third parties based on the rating calculated for the corporate group.
 This limitation should apply to interest expenses from cross-border financing within multinational groups of companies.

 Alongside the group interest rate limitation, Section 1 (3d) FTA provides for the introduction of higher evidentiary obligations regarding the loan relationships concerned, e.g. with respect to the ability to service the debt and the necessity of the debt for the business perspective.